jermspeaks/christmas-adventure/src/content/sections/section-13.md

 choices:
   - text: "Ask about the Memory Vault"
     target: section-14.md
-  - text: "Learn about the history of the magic"
-    target: section-15.md
   - text: "Get supplies before heading to the forest"
     target: section-16.md
-  - text: "Take supplies but ignore Elara's warnings"
-    target: section-407.md
 ---

 # The Village Baker